-Dance majors who do not achieve and maintain acceptable dance weight may be counseled out of the program at any time.
+Dance performance majors who do not achieve and maintain acceptable dance weight may be counseled out of the dance performance degree.
 Students are encouraged to seek professional assistance in setting up a nutritious weight adjustment and maintenance program.
 Students who are not able to actively participate in dance classes may be counseled out of the program at any time and/or required to drop their dance courses.